NethermindEth/Forta-Agents/Paraswap-Agents/Role-Changes/README.md

 - PARASWAP-2-1

-  - Fired when `AccessControl` contract emits `RoleAdminChanged` event.
+  - Fired when `AugustusSwapper` contract emits `RoleAdminChanged` event.
   - Severity is always set to "Info"
   - Type is always set to "Info"
   - Metadata fields: